Table of contents

 - Product Information Management (PIM) system: The solution to your Product Data Concerns

 - Product Data is your Asset

 E-commerce has been growing at an exponential rate, and while a lot of businesses are entering the market, not all of them make it in the competitive environment and eventually have to exit.
-We know great Customer Service and Product Quality are essential to survival in the world of e-commerce, but an even more important element that contributes to your success is Data.
+We know great customer service and product quality are essential to survival in the world of e-commerce, but an even more important element that contributes to your success is good Product content management.

 Think about it.
 When you visit an online store, what is the first thing you see?
 Is it the product’s title or images?
 Or maybe the product’s attributes?
 It has to be one of these things that you base your buying decision on.
 Without these features, online marketplaces would not be able to attract and retain customers.
 After all, they lack the personal touch that comes with being able to hold a product and see it right in front of you.
 So obviously when consumers shop online, they need data that helps them create the perfect visualization of the product.
 This data includes the product’s images, description, title, and anything else associated with it.
 However, unfortunately, not every online business owner understands the importance of managing product data, and not all can master the art of doing it well.

 Traditional methods such as spreadsheets, word documents, and pdf files are confusing and error-prone.
 They don’t allow for data to be shared easily across other channels, lacking consistency and accuracy in their ability to generate and maintain data.
 And because most of the time data entries with these traditional methods are done manually, the process becomes very time-consuming for employees.

 Modern businesses need faster information sharing, and consumers need complete product information updated in real-time.
 Consumers greatly value convenience which is why product data management has become more important than ever for businesses that are moving toward digitization.